smitchell556/smitchell556.github.io/_sources/index.rst.txt

 July 2016 - Present

-* Created several full stack web applications
+* Make full stack web applications using Flask, uWSGI, and NGINX, that allow users to interact with the file system and track customers and machine parts.

-   Features included:

-   * User login/logout funciontality
-   * Permissions system for allowing/denying users access to specific pages
-   * Downloading files from a file system
-   * Displaying system data
-   * Storing user input in SQL databases

-   Technologies used:

-   * Flask
-   * React
-   * uWSGI
-   * NGINX
+* Write Python scripts on an as needed basis.

 Dartmouth-Hitchcock
 ===================